saphieng/nodejs-and-raspberrypi/README.md

 + example configuration for [GitHub Actions][gh-actions] and [Travis CI][travis]

 🤲 Free as in speech: available under the APLv2 license.
+## Demo and Video Tutorial
+If you want to see a video demo of the final result of the app and how to build it step-by-step check out this stream where I take you through it: [Running NodeJS on Raspberry Pi](https://youtu.be/v5GKHT2JDlA?t=5372)

 ## Step 1: Setup your Raspberry Pi
 Firstly we need to setup the device we will be coding on.
 If you have a Raspberry Pi then follow on.